Partner or Spouse

 • Complaint: I don’t like it when you say you will finish the dishes, and then I see they’re still in the sink.
 I wish you would do what you say you will.

-• Criticism: You promised you would finish the dishes, and you didn’t.
+• Criticism: You promised to finish the dishes, but you didn’t.
 You just can’t be trusted; you don’t respect me if you lie to me like that.

 2. Contempt: Global criticism of the partner, showing disrespect or sarcasm.
-People who fall into this temptation seem to be carried away by their anger at their partner.
+People who fall into this temptation seem carried away by their anger at their partner.
 They show contempt when they attack their partners’ value as a person.
-They don’t seem to be able to talk about their own anger without attacking their partner.
+They can’t talk about their anger without attacking their partner.

-• Own your anger: When you criticize me, I feel angry and discouraged about communicating with you.
+• Own your anger: I feel discouraged about communicating with you when you criticize me.

 • Contempt: You criticize me, but what have you ever done that is constructive?
 You need to take a good look at yourself.